Re-opening June 2nd 2021

-We are the only hostel in the high Burren and specialise in group accommodation.
+Welcome to Clare's Rock Accommodation.
+We are the only accommodation in the high Burren that specialise in group accommodation.

-Clare’s Rock (The Burren National Park Hostel) is located just off the Wild Atlantic Way in the village of Carron/Carran, on the Burren Way, and is central to many of the best walking trails, including the Carron loop, the Nature Reserve at Mount Carran, and the Mulloughmore National Park.
-Maps and information of all the Burren walks are available at the hostel and are free to residents.
+Clare’s Rock in The Burren National Park is located just off the Wild Atlantic Way in the village of Carron/Carran.
+It is central to many of the best walking trails, including the Carron loop, the Nature Reserve at Mount Carran, and the Mulloughmore National Park walks.
+(Maps and information of all the Burren walks are available at the hostel)

-We are within walking distance of all the major attractions including Poulnabrone Dolmen, Caherconnell and Cathair Chomain stone forts, the National Park at Mulloughmore, and are only a short drive from Aillwee Cave and the Cliffs of Moher.
-The Michael Cusack Centre,Hazel mountain chocolate, and The Burren Perfumery also only a few minutes drive away.
+We are within walking distance of all the major attractions including Poulnabrone Dolmen, Caherconnell and Cathair Chomain stone forts and the National Park at Mulloughmore.

 Cassidy’s pub and restaurant is only 200 metres from the hostel.